Greek Turkey Meatballs with Tzatziki (Light Option)

 Pro Tips for Greek Turkey Meatballs

-Restaurant-Quality Finishing Touches: Drizzle a little extra virgin olive oil over the meatballs before serving for added richness.
+Restaurant-Quality Finishing Touches: Drizzle meatballs with a little olive oil before serving for added richness and shine.

-Equipment Optimization: Use a small ice cream scoop for uniformly sized meatballs.
+Equipment Optimization: Utilize a small ice cream scoop for uniform meatball sizing, which ensures even cooking.

 Troubleshooting Common Issues

-Meatballs Falling Apart: Ensure egg and breadcrumbs are well incorporated for binding.
+Meatballs Falling Apart: Ensure egg and breadcrumbs are well incorporated as binders.
+Chill mixture briefly if too soft.

 Variations and Regional Differences